Tacos aren’t just for Tuesdays. This spin on healthy fish tacos with baked lemon pepper sole makes its an easy weeknight dinner in 20 minutes.

 Tacos are all about colour and texture.
 I love shredded red cabbage because it’s so vibrant but also gives these healthy fish tacos a crunchiness.

-I like the brightness of ABC tropical fruit because it compliments the lemon pepper flavour of the fish.
+I like the brightness of tropical fruit because it compliments the lemon pepper flavour of the fish.
 It feels lighter and brighter than a deep fried fish taco with mayo and the spice gives it just enough kick.

 Warm the Tortillas